How to Start an LLC in Rhode Island

 This is another optional part of the form.
 You can list any extra information you want the Articles of Organization to include here, or skip it entirely.

 Indicate whether your LLC will be member-managed or manager-managed.
 If your LLC is manager-managed, you’ll need to list each manager’s name and address.
+There are other types of LLC structures and formations from single member to multi-member and so many more.

 Indicate when your business will officially form.
-You may delay the start of your LLC for up to 90 days or select “date received” for your LLC to start immediately.
+You may delay the start of your LLC for up to 90 days or select date received for your LLC to start immediately.

 Bear in mind, this information all becomes public record once your Articles of Organization are approved.
+To register a foreign LLC in Rhode Island, you’ll need to follow different steps and pay different fees.

-How do you file the Rhode Island Articles of Organization?
+How Do You File the Rhode Island Articles of Organization?

 Rhode Island lets applicants submit Articles of Organization online, by mail, or in person.
-You’ll need to pay a $6 “enhanced access fee” to file online.
+You’ll need to pay a $6 enhanced access fee to file online.
 Whichever way you choose to file, the state will process your paperwork within 3-4 business days of receipt.

 Mail and in-person: